adriacarrasquilla/release-radar/README.md

 Getting this information manually can be quite tedious.
 In order to speed things up we can use getArtists.py.
 This script saves all artists that appear on a playlist into a csv file following the same rules from above.

+__NOTE:__ Don't end file with empty line, the main script main crash.
+Also, non utf-8 characters are not allowed.

 Usage:

 ```